Skip to main content

 Be sure to involve and inform your team of scope changes right away.
 When you document the requests, you can clearly let your team know why the change is necessary and get them on board with the change.

 Unplanned changes are common.
 They can be large and sudden or gradual and subtle.
-Either way, they all can add up to important changes to your project overtime.
+Either way, they all can add up to significant changes to your project schedule and scope over time.
 By following these steps and having clear communication with everyone involved, you can assure that unexpected changes don’t derail the project.

 9. Use Project Management Software